simp/simp-core/spec/acceptance/suites/README.md

 * Only applies if SIMP or SIMP dependencies repo is enabled in a test suite.
 * **unset** - If unset, the test will use the SIMP 6_X repos on PackageCloud, if those repos are enabled
-* **fully qualified path** - If set to a fully qualified path, the test will assume this is a repo file that contains definitions for the SIMP repo and/or the SIMP dependencies repo.
+* **fully qualified path** -

+  - The test will *assume* this is a repo file that contains definitions for the SIMP repo and/or the SIMP dependencies repo.
 No SIMP internet repos will be configured.
+  - (Interim) repo files for the yum repos at ``https://download.simp-project.com/simp/yum`` can be found in the ``spec/acceptance/repo_files`` directory.
+Since the repositories pointed to by these files are being reconfigured, you may have to update these files.

 * **version** - If set, and does not start with `/`, the test will assume it is an different version for the SIMP PackageCloud repos.